kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 }
 ```

 In the above code snippet, we are creating a 2D array, with 3 rows and 5 columns.
-Compiling and running the code gives us the following result:
+Compiling and running the code gives us the following result, on my machine:

 ```txt
 matrix[1]: 6165525148